Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
-= 7.1.3.01 =
+= 7.1.4 =
+* Fix: changed link to article
-Fix: remove flags .js file which was added twice, props @adamainsworth
+* Fix: remove flags .js file which was added twice, props @adamainsworth
+* Improvement: new save & continue feedback

 = 7.1.3 =
 * October 11th 2023